Red Village Church

 Warning against Immaturity – Hebrews 5:11- 6:12

 All right, well, beautiful singing.
-I have not met you.
-My name is Aaron, and I’m the preaching pastor here.
+If I have not met you, my name is Aaron, and I’m the preaching pastor here.
 I’m glad you’re with us this cool fall morning.

 So if you have a Bible with you, if you’d open up to the book of Hebrews.
 The text for study comes from Hebrews 5:11 through 6:12.
 If you don’t have a Bible with you, no problem.
 There are Bibles scattered throughout the pews.
 The Book of Hebrews, the text I’m reading for you, is on page 582 of those pew Bibles.
 As you’re opening up those Bibles, keep them open.
 We do a style of preaching here called expository preaching.
 All I’m going to do is kind of walk us through the text and try to help explain what the text says today.
 Our goal for today is just to let God’s word speak.